 Gap Year Volunteering

-If you’re a student/recent graduate it’s a near certainty that every second person you come across has partaken in the popular pastime of gap year volunteering.
+If you’re a student or a recent graduate it’s a near certainty that every second person you come across has partaken in the popular pastime of gap year volunteering after university.
 In between rolling your eyes at how every innocuous situation somehow reminds them of ‘that time in Vietnam when...’ you may find yourself wanting to experience it for yourself.

 Here we have some essential information on taking a gap year, with a focus on various aspects of gap year volunteering.Find your PERFECT POSTGRAD PROGRAM